-Students need to be continuously enrolled in every semester of the PP-OTD program (including summers) with a minimum of 1 credit, except for extenuating circumstances.
+Students need to be continuously enrolled in every semester of the MS-OTD program (including summers), except for extenuating circumstances.
 Students who do not intend to take any credits need to file for a Leave of Absence (LOA).
-Only 1 LOA (good for 1 semester) is allowed in the program, otherwise, the student may lose their spot in the OTD program.
-The maximum residency rule (MRR) to complete the program is 4.5 years.
-This means that students need to complete the program within 4.5 years of their start date.
-Students who are not able to complete within this time frame need to file an extension with the PP-OTD Director.
-For students filing for a Leave of Absence, a written notification via email must be sent to the PP-OTD Program Director at least two weeks before the start of the semester for which the student is filing a leave of absence.
+Only 1 LOA (good for 1 semester) is allowed in the program, otherwise, students may lose their seat in the OTD program.
+The maximum residency rule (MRR) to complete the program is 2 years.
+This means that students need to complete the program within 2 years of their start date.
+Students who are not able to complete within this time frame need to file an extension with the MS-OTD Program Director.
+For Students Filing for a Leave of Absence, written notification via email must be sent to the MS-OTD Program Director at least two weeks before the start of the semester for which the student is filing a leave of absence.